NemesisTWarlock/AudioManager/README.md

-Audio Manager 5.0
+Audio Manager
 -----------------

-Audio Manager is, as the name implies, an audio manager with support for 3D spatialised audio.
+Audio Manager is, as the name implies, an audio manager with support for 3D spatialised audio for the Unity Engine.

 How to use:
 -----------